 Located in the Bannockburn sub-region of Central Otago, Akarua’s vineyard is the largest privately owned estate in Central Otago.

-It would pay to time your visit here around lunch, as the restaurant here is on point and goes great with their wines.
+It would pay to time your visit here around lunch, as the restaurant here is on point and goes well with their wines.

 Mt Difficulty Winery